Kang Ha-neul: 2015–2018: Theater debut, film success, and military musical

-In that same year, Kang's three films were released one after another.
-On February 5, 2015, the musical film C'est si bon was released in theaters.
-The film is set at the C'est Si Bon music center, which launched renowned artists like Cho Young-nam, Yoon Hyeong-ju, Song Chang-sik, and Lee Jang-hee, who sparked the folk music trend in Korea.
-Kang played the role of Yoon Hyeong-ju, a member of the Twinfolio band.
-Influenced by his father and early exposure to Yoon Hyeong-ju's music, Kang's singing talent shone through as he mastered Yoon Hyeong-ju's clear, melodious voice and precise enunciation.
+That same year, three of Kang's films were released sequentially.
+His first biopic, musical film C'est si bon premiered on February 5.
+The film chronicles the folk music movement centered at the C'est Si Bon music center, which introduced renowned folk music artists such as Cho Young-nam, Yoon Hyeong-ju, Song Chang-sik, and Lee Jang-hee.
+Kang portrayed Yoon Hyeong-ju, a member of the Twinfolio band.
+Having been exposed to Yoon Hyeong-ju's music through his father, Kang's vocal talent was highlighted as he successfully replicated Yoon's clear, melodious voice and precise enunciation.

-On March 5, 2015, Ahn Sang-hoon's period film Empire of Lust, was released in theaters.
-In the film, Kang played Jin, the King's son-in-law, who is forbidden from politics and enjoys pleasure-seeking activities.
+On March 5, 2015, Ahn Sang-hoon's period film Empire of Lust was released.
+Kang played Jin, the King's son-in-law, a character barred from politics and engaged in hedonistic pursuits.
 It was his first time filming an intense and violent bed scene, which was a challenging experience.
 Despite the actress reassuring him that it was just acting, he felt guilty and remorseful afterwards.

-Shortly after, on March 25, 2015, Lee Byeong-heon's coming-of-age film Twenty, was released in theaters.
-In the film, Kang played Kyung-jae, a nerdy university student aiming for a corporate job.
-He earned nominations for Best New Actor at the Baeksang Arts Awards, Blue Dragon Film Awards, and 2015 Grand Bell Awards for his performance in the film.
-He then went on to win Best New Actor at the 2015 Golden Cinematography Awards, Korean Film Actors' Guild Awards, Korea World Youth Film Festival, and 2016 Chunsa Film Art Award.
+Shortly thereafter, the coming-of-age film Twenty, directed by Lee Byeong-heon, was released on March 25.
+Kang starred as Kyung-jae, a studious university student aspiring to a corporate career.
+For his performance in Twenty, Kang received nominations for Best New Actor at the Baeksang Arts Awards, Blue Dragon Film Awards, and Grand Bell Awards.
+He subsequently won Best New Actor at the 2015 Golden Cinematography Awards, the Korean Film Actors' Guild Awards, the Korea World Youth Film Festival, and the 2016 Chunsa Film Art Award.

 Due to his commitment to appear at the Blue Dragon Film Awards, Kang initially thought he couldn't join the Youth Over Flowers trip.
 However, he was surprised by the team and taken right after the award show to join the other actors on November 26, 2015.
 Youth Over Flowers Iceland was initially announced with three cast members: Jung Sang-hoon, Jung Woo, and Jo Jung-suk.
 The quartet traveled to Iceland on November 25, 2015, with a mission to see the aurora before returning on December 4, 2015.